niaid/tb_lesion_cxr_segmentation/README.md

 ### Inference

+For inference using nnunet, make sure to maintain the heirarchy structure of the weights file and the files of plans.json and dataset.json that exist within segment_tb_cxr/nnunet/weights.

 To run the inference results from the model, user can run the below command.

 Please first make sure to install the environment using requirements.txt file .
 ```
-python -m segment_tb_cxr.nnunet.inference.inference_tb_segment  imagesTs nnunet/weights/nnUNetResNetXL_fold3.pth predsTs
+python -m segment_tb_cxr.nnunet.inference.inference_tb_segment  segment_tb_cxr/sample.csv segment_tb_cxr/nnunet/weights/nnunet.pth segment_tb_cxr/nnunet_preds segment_tb_cxr/sample_nnunet_preds.csv
 ```

-imagesTs is the input folder containing images with the extension of _0000.nrrd. predsTs is the prediction folder.
 ### Evaluation:

+For inference using nnunet, make sure to maintain the heirarchy structure of the weights file of nnunet and the files of plans.json and dataset.json that exist within segment_tb_cxr/nnunet/weights.

 ```
 python -m segment_tb_cxr.evaluation.evaluate_segmentations input_csv_path overlap_results.csv
 ```

 From the above command, if the user has reference files('Output_tb_seg_filename') for each input CXR file, then they can use the above command to generate the overlap results  between the reference files and the predicted segmentation files.
 The input csv file must contain the columns 'Output_tb_seg_filename' and 'pred_tb_seg_file' representing the reference and the predicted segmentation file respectively.

 ### Ensemble of YOLOv8 and nnUNet
 To compute ensemble of predictions from each of YOLOv8 and nnUNet segmentation models user needs to preare csv file containing columns like 'filename'.
 The output folder will save the segmented filenames with the format of  {filename}_seg.nrrd

 ```
-python -m segment_tb_cxr.auxiliary.ensemble_nnunet_yolov8m segment_tb_cxr/yolov8/weights/yolov8.pt segment_tb_cxr/nnunet/weights/fold_0/nnunet.pth segment_tb_cxr/sample.csv segment_tb_cxr/sample_seg
+python -m segment_tb_cxr.auxiliary.ensemble_nnunet_yolov8m segment_tb_cxr/yolov8/weights/yolov8.pt segment_tb_cxr/nnunet/weights/fold_0/nnunet.pth segment_tb_cxr/sample.csv segment_tb_cxr/sample_ensemble_preds --binary_mask_threshold 0.5
 ```

 ## Hyperparameter optimization: